Anthony-Vuong/TactBot/README.md

 ✔️07/01/2021: Hardware connections for RPI4 and Traxxas Stampede RC Car  [Link Here](https://projects.digilentinc.com/surrogatetv/internet-controlled-rc-car-with-hd-video-using-raspberry-pi-4b728c)

 ✔️07/22/2021: Traxxas Stampede connected to RPI4 pwm pins through jumper wires.
 Steering servo can be controlled.
 The ESC (electronic speed control) is having troubling accepting pwm signals from RPI4.
+Computer vision is installed on RPI4 and can detect a person, pretty cool.
+Need to train to find target, a red circle for our project.